PnX-SI/BAM-widget/README.md

 | `imageSource`      | string  | Name of the data source use to fetch species pictures.                                                                                                                                                                       | `[wikidata, gbif, inpn, taxhub]` |

 ## ⚙️ Project Setup

+BAM is a widget hosted on Github and directly usable without installation or server.
+But you can choose to install it locally or on your server to develop or host it.

+Clone or download the source from this Github repository.

 ```sh
 npm install